corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-tearoffs.md

 sub-trees (violet nodes) are provided in the current Corda protocol.
 These are required for special cases, such as if the oracle needs to know if a component group is empty or not.

 You can use this data to calculate the root of the top tree and compare it with original transaction identifier.
-Then, you have a proof that that command and time window belong to the transaction.
+Then, you have proof that the command and time window belong to the transaction.

 To send the same transaction to a non-validating notary, hide all components apart from input states, time window, and the notary information.
 This data is enough for the notary to know which